A Spring Maintenance Checklist for Homeowners

 Attics and Basements

 Head to the top and bottom of your home to look for signs of moisture, mold, or unwanted critters.
-These are all drawn by dark, damp places such as the attic or basement, so make sure you are getting enough ventilation.
+These are all drawn to dark, damp places such as the attic or basement, so make sure you are getting enough ventilation.
 Also look for cracks in the foundation and walls, which can be caused by too much moisture.

 Exterior Wood and Siding